GrzegorzBGda/php8-what-s-new-with-examples/README.md

 Showing what's new in PHP 8 with examples and tests.
 I believe that reading about the changes is not enough, so grab this Docker and give all changes a try.

+## How does it work?
+Every new change has its own separate test.
+Read the test, modify them and have fun!

+## Official documentation
+https://www.php.net/releases/8.0/en.php

+## What's new in Php 8
+1. Named arguments
+2. Union types

 ## Starting app
 docker-compose up -d

-## Official documentation
-https://www.php.net/releases/8.0/en.php

 ## Main page - localhost
 http://localhost:8080/